Billy Sela

-Vilikesa "Billy" Sela (born 12 April 2005) is an English rugby union player who plays as a prop forward for Bath Rugby.
+Vilikesa "Billy" Sela (born 12 April 2005) is an English professional rugby union player who plays as a prop forward for Premiership Rugby club Bath Rugby.

 Early life

 Sela was born in Hounslow, and is one of four children of Fijian descent.
 His father Ilaitia served in the infantry and the Royal Logistics Corps in the British Army before becoming a petroleum operator for the Ministry of Defence and the family moved to Wiltshire.
 His father also played rugby union for the Army, including featuring at Twickenham.
-Sela attended Beechen Cliff School in Bath, England.
+Sela attended Beechen Cliff School in Bath, Somerset.
 Having first played rugby at Royal Wootton Bassett, he joined Bath Rugby Academy at 15 years-old.
 He later attended the University of Bath.

 Club career

-He was part of the senior academy intake for Bath Rugby ahead of the 2023–24 season.
+Sela was part of the senior academy intake for Bath Rugby ahead of the 2023–24 season.
 He featured for the Bath first team in pre-season friendly matches ahead of the 2024–25 season with the Bath coaching staff confirming he was part of their first team plans.
 He was named amongst the match day substitutes for Bath's Premiership Rugby match on 29 September 2024 against Leicester Tigers, making his senior debut as a second-half replacement.
 He was named in the Bath starting XV for his European Rugby Champions Cup debut against Benetton Rugby on 15 December 2024.

 International career

+Sela was a member of the England under-18 side that toured South Africa in both 2022 and 2023.

-He played for England at U18 and U20 level, and was a member of the England U20 squad which won the 2024 World Rugby U20 Championship.
-In November 2024, he was called-up to the England A national rugby union team.
+Sela was part of the England under-20 team that won the 2024 Six Nations Under 20s Championship starting in every round.
+He also played at the 2024 World Rugby U20 Championship however Sela was injured during the tournament and missed the final which England won to become youth world champions.
+At the end of that year in November 2024, he was called-up to train with the England A squad.

-In June 2025, he was named in the England U20 squad for the 2025 World Rugby U20 Championship.
-He was selected for the England A squad again in November 2025.
+In June 2025, Sela played for England at the 2025 World Rugby U20 Championship and scored a try in their last game of the tournament which they lost against Australia to ultimately finish sixth.
+Later that year in November 2025 he made his first appearance for England A in a defeat against New Zealand.

+In January 2026, he was called up to England's senior training squad ahead of the 2026 Six Nations Championship after injuries to tighthead props Will Stuart and Asher Opoku-Fordjour.